smartsheet-samples/google-apps-standalone-addon-example/README.md

 # Tools Used
 The example relies on the following tools:

-* [gas](https://www.npmjs.com/package/google-apps-script) -- npm package for locally developer Google Apps Script projects.
+* [gas](https://www.npmjs.com/package/google-apps-script) -- npm package for locally developing Google Apps Script projects.
 * [OAuth2 for Apps Script](https://github.com/googlesamples/apps-script-oauth2) -- Google's library for enabling OAuth to the Smartsheet API.

 # Additional Notes